When did digital cameras take off for movies

 One of the key advantages of digital filmmaking was the ability to instantly view and edit footage, leading to more efficient production processes and cost savings.
 Filmmakers could also experiment with different visual effects and styles more easily, expanding the creative possibilities in storytelling.

-See also A digital camera uses pixels for
+See also Best digital camera under 4100

 As digital cameras became more affordable and accessible, they started to gain popularity among independent filmmakers and smaller production companies.
 The release of cameras like the RED ONE in 2007 further revolutionized the industry by offering high-resolution digital filming capabilities at a fraction of the cost of traditional film cameras.